Lynri-Watts/Neuron-Cpp/README.md

 ## Part 3.
 Methods for teaching the network

 1. A "train" directory should be created.
-2. Create a file called "train.txt" and put the training information in it.
+2. Create a file called "train.txt" under "train" and put the training data in it.
-3. Launch the program and enter "t" for the train.
+3. Launch the program and enter "t" to train.
 4. Provide the desired number of times to train the network.